Best Extended Car Warranties in New Hampshire of 2026

 Extended auto warranties, also called vehicle service contracts, help cover unexpected car repairs once your factory warranty expires.
 These plans typically don’t pay for routine maintenance, normal wear and tear or issues caused by neglect.

 If a covered component breaks, bring your vehicle to a participating repair shop for an initial evaluation.
-The provider will then review the claim and, if approved, pay the shop directly or reimburses you, minus your deductible.
+The provider will then review the claim and, if approved, pay the shop directly or reimburse you, minus your deductible.

 » GUIDE: Everything to know about car warranties